 This thesis was set out to explore ‘the explanatory problem of corruption’ and has identified a new approach to analyze the complexity of corruption.
 The study has sought to create progress to the general literature on this subject by providing a new theoretical and perspective on how to explain corruption.
 As a generalized conceptualization of corruption is absence within the literature, current corruption scholars have not yet succeeded to provide an explanatory model.
-Therefore, this thesis aimed at answering the research question: ‘How can the explanatory problem with current corruption research be resolved?’ and so providing a constructive input to corruption literature.
+Therefore, this thesis is aimed at answering the research question: ‘How can the explanatory problem with current corruption research be resolved?’ and so providing a constructive input to corruption literature.